 By Aryn Lloyd, ACE Certified Health Coach, Rock Valley Physical Therapy

-QC fun runs and 5K walks abound starting in the spring, but I am a mom of two energetic kids, aged 7 and 4, so it seems my girls could play catch me if you can all year long!
+QC fun runs and 5K walks abound starting in the spring, but I am a mom of two energetic kids so it seems my girls could play catch me if you can all year long!

 The minute I put my kids to bed, I sit down on the couch and put my feet up.
 Whew, am I wiped!

 Then, I look at my watch and realize I haven’t met my step goal that day, and it is only 8pm.
 Once I sit down on the comfy couch, there is a very slim chance I will get back up the rest of the day.
 Can you relate?

 Feeling wiped out can cause some setbacks when it comes to energy levels and motivation.
 Active minutes decrease and sitting minutes increase when you’re exhausted.
 Your level of endurance during exercise can also suffer.

 With warmer temps and the race calendar in full swing, what better time to see if running is a good fit for you?

 A 5K is usually the shortest road race available.
 5 Kilometers is 3.1 miles.
 5K races have become popular because a wide range of ages and abilities can participate, and you can complete the task with limited time and resources.